apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SAG-AFTRA Contract Ending Strike Ratified**
+**Module that powered historic moon mission has returned to Earth’s orbit**

-You can read more about it [here](https://www.hollywoodreporter.com/business/business-news/sag-aftra-contract-ending-strike-ratified-1235712566/).
+You can read more about it [here](https://www.cnn.com/2023/12/05/world/chandrayaan-3-lunar-lander-propulsion-module-scn/index.html).

 ## Requirements
 - Python 3.8